luiscarlospando/raycast-discord-extension/README.md

-# 📡 Discord Extension for Raycast
+# 💬 Discord Controller for Raycast
 A Raycast extension that lets you control Discord without switching windows.
 Quickly open channels, search messages, manage notifications, and set your presence status — all from your keyboard.

 ## ✨ Features